 Besides, Google images search seems much more straightforward than general search: those images that are linked to, contain search terms in alt text and file path are usually ranked higher.
 So first pages will contain plenty of images from viral pieces like you do (other types of content seldom put so much emphasis on images).

-3. Digg Search
+3. Reddit Search

 4. Flickr Groups